Axel Jungk

-Axel Jungk (born 13 April 1991) Is a German skeleton racer who represents his nation in the Skeleton World Cup.
+Axel Jungk (born 13 April 1991) is a German skeleton racer who represents his nation in the Skeleton World Cup.

 Jungk finished third in the standings in the 2014-15 Skeleton World Cup season.
-During the 2015-16 Skeleton World Cup Season, he finished fourth, with a tie with Alexsandr Tretyakov for silver at Winterberg and a bronze at Park City.
-He once again finished fourth in the 2016–17 World Cup circuit with a bronze at Altenberg.
+In the 2015-16 Skeleton World Cup Season, he secured fourth place overall, tying with Alexsandr Tretyakov for silver at Winterberg and earning a bronze at Park City.
+He once again finished fourth in the 2016–17 World Cup circuit, adding a bronze at Altenberg.

 Jungk finished in second place in the standings in the 2017–18 Skeleton World Cup, racking up a total of 1,507 points from gold at Königssee, a silver at St. Moritz and a bronze at Park City.

 Jungk finished fourth in the 2018-19 Skeleton World Cup with a silver at Winterberg and a bronze in Igls.

 He began the 2019-20 Skeleton World Cup season with a win at Lake Placid.